DeepakArora26/masco-ddl/README.md

                     path="rollback/MASCO-1-Create-Dummy-Table.sql"/>
         </rollback>
     </changeSet>

-# Add  '<validCheckSum></validCheckSum>' tags with the value.
-If you want to edit the previously ran changeset.
+4. Add `<validCheckSum></validCheckSum>` tag with value, If you want to edit the previously ran changeset.

-# Add runAlwaysTrue in the changeset.
+5. Add `runAlwaysTrue` in the changeset.
 If you want to run a specific changeset always.
     <changeSet  id="MASCO-1-Create-Dummy-Table"  author="AroraD" runAlways="true">

 # Execution steps